We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Essential oils are used as home remedies for a variety of ailments.
-But is using essential oils an effective way to relieve headaches, and, if so, which essential oils are best?
+People can use essential oils as home remedies for a variety of ailments.
+But is using essential oils an effective way to relieve headaches, and if so, which essential oils are best?

-An essential oil is a concentrated liquid extracted from a plant.
-Aromatherapy is an alternative therapy based on the use of these oils.
+Essential oils are concentrated liquids extracted from plants.
+Aromatherapy is a type of alternative medicine based on the use of these oils.
 Aromatherapists believe that each essential oil offers a different set of health benefits.

-Research supports the health benefits of certain essential oils, while other claims are based on tradition.
-This article explores five of the best essential oils for treating headaches, as supported by scientific evidence.
+Research does support some of the health benefits of certain essential oils.
+This article explores five of the best essential oils for treating headaches, according to supporting scientific evidence.

-There are a number of studies that show specific essential oils may be beneficial for headaches.
-These include:
+Several studies show specific essential oils may be beneficial for headaches.
+These include the below.